 - Fitting ‘normal’ personnel doors to replace the large, industrial-looking door that is used to load cargo

 - Adding windows to allow natural light in

 - Fitting a lining to help with insulating your home – a shipping container is essentially a metal box, meaning that it can get very cold in the winter and hot in the summer.
 The insulating lining helps to regulate the temperature and make it suitable for people to inhabit

 - Adding moisture traps to help to reduce any condensation potential

 - Fitting container ramps for wheelchairs and easy access for heavy items

-Building your own shipping container home can be cost-effective and eco-friendly, as well as give you massive flexibility over the design of your home.
+Building your own modular home can be cost-effective and eco-friendly, as well as give you massive flexibility over the design of your home.
 With some careful planning, close attention to detail and good design, you can create the home of your dreams.